Last updated on 1 December 2021

 - Low blood pressure

-Gut health and adult-onset food allergies
+Gut microbiome and allergies

 The increased use of antibiotics – prescribed for the treatment of infections, and also present in the meat we eat – reduces our gut bacterial diversity and may be a reason why some people may not have the immune defences to prevent allergies.
 This is because antibiotics are well-known for disrupting the healthy bacteria and fungi that live in the gut.